Skip to main content

 • Option 2: 600 mg (given as two 300 mg doses), followed by 300 mg every other week

-If you need oral steroids to manage your asthma, or if you also have other health conditions managed by Dupixent, you may be prescribed the higher Dupixent dosage.
+If you need oral steroids to manage your asthma, or if you also have other health conditions managed by Dupixent, you may need the higher Dupixent dosage.
 Your prescriber will determine which option is appropriate for you.

 Chronic rhinosinusitis with nasal polyps (CRSwNP)